Wsvargas/javaLS/README.md

 # javaLS

 **javaLS** is a simple Java application that prints the message **"Hello World from Java, Lesly Salas SI08!"** to the console.
-This project is dockerized to facilitate its deployment and execution in any environment.
+This project is dockerized to make it easy to deploy and run in any environment.

 ## Project Structure

 The basic structure of the project is as follows:

-javaLS/ │ ├── Dockerfile # Dockerfile to create the container image ├── HelloWorld.java # Main Java application code └── README.md # Project documentation
+javaLS/ │ ├── HelloWorld.java # Main Java application code ├── Dockerfile # Dockerfile to build the container image └── README.md # Project documentation

-markdown
-Copiar código

 ### Requirements